Mmamoonn/analog-fan-control/README.md

 2. **Review the documentation:**
    - Open `fan_control_schematic.png` to see the circuit diagram
-   - Check `BOM.md` for a complete list of components
    - Read `CALIBRATION.md` for setup instructions

 3. **Assemble the circuit:**